 However, the shaky boats were in majority instead of ferries.
 It was easy to guess the level of income and the status of the passengers by looking at the boats they get on.
 If there were red cushions at the back of the boat and ornaments on its sides, it was a sign that the passenger held a high status.

-Social Life and Traditions in Istanbul during the Ottoman Empire
+Social Life in Istanbul during the Ottoman Empire

 Offering coffee was widespread both in Turkish and Armenian homes.
 It would be rude not to offer coffee to guests.
 The rituals related to hosting guests were equally important.
 A pipe to smoke tobacco alongside coffee would also be served in some homes.
 If there was no coffee at the host’s house or if it was not ready yet, guests would be served a spoon of jelly and a glass of water.